dave2k77/fractional-calculus-library/performance_report.md

 ## Executive Summary

 This report documents the performance optimization results for the Fractional Calculus Library, demonstrating **dramatic speedups across ALL methods** while maintaining perfect accuracy.
+The codebase has been **consolidated and streamlined** for better maintainability.

 ## Benchmark Configuration